 Spring Pea Guacamole

-- 1 lb frozen green peas, thawed or fresh shelled young peas (small), lightly steamed and cooled
+- 1 pound frozen green peas, thawed or fresh shelled young peas (small), lightly steamed and cooled

 - 2 cloves garlic, sliced